4.3 Fun with collections

 Example 4.8: A repeat loop

-The quotient of consecutive Fibonacci terms converge toward the golden value:
+The quotient of consecutive Fibonacci terms converges toward the golden value:

 fibo pairsDo: [:i :j |